SyncfusionExamples/how-to-perform-lazy-loading-in-Flutter-DataTable-in-just-3-steps/README.md

-#  Perform lazy loading in Flutter DataTable (SfDataGrid) in just 3 steps
+#  Perform lazy loading in Flutter DataTable (SfDataGrid).

 The Syncfusion Flutter DataTable (SfDataGrid) provides support to load data lazily with interactive view when the grid reaches its maximum offset while scrolling down.